Addressing Polarization and Unfairness in Performative Prediction: Finding Fair-PS solutions

 It is worth noting that DRO methods have been used in \citet{hashimoto2018fairness} to mitigate group fraction disparity in repeated optimizations.
-However, it only improves fairness without any convergence guarantees to stable solutions. \citet{peetpare2022long} repeatedly used DRO to improve fairness under PP settings, it only converges to a PS solution under strict assumptions that are hard to verify.
+However, it only improves fairness without any convergence guarantees to stable solutions. \citet{peetpare2023long} repeatedly used DRO to improve fairness under PP settings, it only converges to a PS solution under stronger assumptions where the distributionally robust objective must be strongly convex and jointly smooth, and the transition map $\text{T}$ also needs to be $\epsilon$-sensitive with respect to the worst-case distribution.
 Under milder conditions in Lemma \ref{lemma:SDPP}, it may fail to converge as Example \ref{example:dro} illustrated.